karin0018/hello-world/README.md

 # hello-world
-just another repository
+just another repository.
-just have saved one experiment.
+There just have saved one experiment.